mrlynn/securehealth/docs/hipaa-compliant-medical-records-mongodb.md

 - Basic understanding of Symfony and MongoDB

 # Recommended
-- MongoDB Compass (for visualizing your data)
+- MongoDB Compass (for visualizing your encrypted data)
 - Postman or curl (for API testing)
 - A sense of adventure 😎
 ```